JokerDKha/SOSLZS/README.md

 # SOS-FoMT-LZS
-Tool extract and repack file LZS Story of Season: Friend of Mineral Town (Switch - PC)
+Tool extract disc, LZS file and repack file LZS Story of Season: Friend of Mineral Town (Switch - PC)

-How To Use:
+**How To Use:**

 Extract:

-Step 1: Copy your lzs file to Folder "lzs-here"
+Step 1: Copy your lzs file to Folder "lzs-here" or Copy your disc file to Folder "disc-here"

-Step 2: Run extract.bat
+Step 2: Run extract.bat and select option
+(Selection extraction option)

+- 1.Extract disc file

+- 2.Extract .lzs file

-Now file is extract in Folder "File-extract"
+**Now** file is extract in Folder "File-extract"
+- **Option 1:** files will extract to "File-extract\disc-extract"
+- **Option 2:** files will extract to "File-extract\lza-extract"

 rePack: